 These are the thoughts of not only Emily, but other fans of this latest incarnation of the My Little Pony franchise, which dates back to the 1980s.

 Friendship is Magic, considered the fourth generation (or G4), of the long-running franchise best known for candy-colored horse toys with brushable manes, debuted on the same day that the Hub Network made its debut on Cable (formerly Discovery Kids).
-That day was six years ago today, October 10th, 2010.
+That day was seven years ago today, October 10th, 2010.
 (For my review of the pilot, click here!)
 The series was created by television for animator and writer, Lauren Faust.

 Faust has worked on multiple hits before, all of which to one degree or another, had a fan base beyond that of children.
 Those included The Powerpuff Girls and Foster’s Home for Imaginary Friends.